Put-in-Bay Birding & The Annual Bird Count

 A northern pintail was seen on Friday at the Scheeff East Point Preserve.
 A common loon was found by Sharon Gray and Richard Gump in the last open water at the South Bass Island State Park.
 Carmen Trisler’s feeder yielded a common redpoll, purple ﬁnch, and winter wren.

-The calm evening of the count was great for listening for owls-8 great horned and one eastern screech owl was counted this year on South Bass.
-Raptors included 6 bald eagles, 4 red-tailed hawks, Sharp-shinned, Cooper’s hawks, and a northern harrier.
+The calm evening of the count was great for listening for owls-8 great horned, and one eastern screech owl were counted this year on South Bass.
+Raptors included six bald eagles, four red-tailed hawks, Sharp-shinned Cooper’s hawks, and a northern harrier.
 One of the red-tailed hawks was seen perched on the sign at the Massie Cliffside Preserve with an injured wing-but not injured enough for it to be caught to take to rehab-it ﬂew into the woods!

 The most numerous bird counted at the Put-in-Bay Birding event were scaup at 1206 (126, which identiﬁed as lesser scaup) followed by European starlings at 773.
 Large numbers of starlings, brown-headed cowbirds, red-winged blackbirds, and common grackles were seen at island feeders the day after the count.
 A lone great blue heron and belted kingﬁsher were seen two days after the count by Bob Glauser, Elizabeth Heineman, and Susan Harrington.

 On South Bass Island, Put-in-Bay Birding enthusiasts Lisa Brohl, Elizabeth Heineman, and Karen Wilhelm spent 9.5 hours each 7 a.m. -5:30 p.m.) surveying by car and on foot (shore, wooded areas, and ﬁelds).
 Sharon Gray and Richard Gump counted for 2.5 hours that day, covering 3 miles of shoreline by car.